Pttn/rieMiner/README.md

 Solo mining is done using the GetBlockTemplate protocol, while pooled mining is via the Stratum protocol.
 A benchmark mode is also proposed to compare more easily the performance between different computers.

-Direct link to the latest official [Windows x64 standalone executable](https://ric.pttn.me/file.php?d=rieMinerWin64).
+Direct links to the latest official [Windows x64](https://ric.pttn.me/file.php?d=rieMinerWin64) and [Win32](https://ric.pttn.me/file.php?d=rieMinerWin32) standalone executables.
+Binaries built on Debian 9 with almost complete static linking also available (these should run on fresh Debian and Ubuntu installations): [Deb64](https://ric.pttn.me/file.php?d=rieMinerDeb64) and [Deb32](https://ric.pttn.me/file.php?d=rieMinerDeb32).
+Also note that 32 bits builds are much slower.

-This README also serves as manual for rieMiner.
+This README serves as manual for rieMiner, and you can also find a [PDF version](https://ric.pttn.me/file.php?d=rieMinerManual) (without build instructions).
 I hope that this program will be useful for you!
-Happy mining!

 The Riecoin community thanks you for your participation, you will be a contributor to the robustness of the Riecoin network.
+Happy mining!

 ![rieMiner just found a block](https://ric.pttn.me/file.php?d=rieMiner)